David E. Shapiro

 In mid-2010, a several-year-long effort culminated in the publication of W. Creighton Schwan's final project, which I co-authored with him.
 Behind the Code both explains how many modern electrical rules came to be and traces their development.
 Many find the stories interesting, simply as niche history.However, the book flows together three streams: story-telling, explaining, and documenting progress.
-Electrical inspectors and consultants have added that the detailed histories help them make decisions about whether installations they run across deserve to be grandfathered.
+Electrical inspectors and consultants say that the detailed histories help them make decisions about whether installations they run across deserve to be grandfathered.
 The third edition is available now.
 You can order it here.

-Here are three examples of ways this has fed into recent activities:
+Here are four ways this has fed into my activities:

-In 2008 and again in 2016, I provided guidance to my friend and former colleague John Heil, DA, as he prepared reports on the lessons learned in his field.
+In 2008 and again in 2016, I lent a hand to my friend and former colleague John Heil, DA, as he prepared reports on the lessons learned in his field of sport psychology.

 Finally, I served as guest editor for the Fall 2009 issue of a peer-reviewed scholarly quarterly, the Mensa Research Journal.
 The issue was devoted to studies of autism.

 More generally, my now-dusty training in statistics, in research design and analysis, and

 of course specifically in social science allow me to write